This post may contain affiliate links. Please see my disclosure policy for details.

 You may be surprised to know that this waterfall is a multiple waterfall system.
 Meaning that it has several drops over boulders to make before it reaches the bottom of the gorge.

-So, although it’s not the tallest cascade in the country, it’s incredibly dramatic in it’s wild setting and there’s lots to see while you’re here!
+So, although it’s not the tallest cascade in the country, it’s incredibly dramatic in its wild setting and there are lots to see while you’re here!

 Some interesting Swallow Falls facts